gradjitta/MADDPG-Tennis/README.md

 The observation space consists of 8 variables corresponding to the position and velocity of the ball and racket.
 Two continuous actions are available, corresponding to movement toward (or away from) the net, and jumping.

+The task is considered solved when the average reward of the winning agent each episode hits 0.5 over 100 consecutive episodes.

 ### Instructions

 The file structure